Gxrco/Turtle-shapes/README.md

 # Turtle-shapes
-My first python module, using turtle library
+My first python module, using turtle library.
+Documentation only avaliable in spanish